Questions to ask, Myths, and Tips

 Is the heating response time the same as my gas or oil boiler?

 No, AWHP works on much cooler water temperature so the heat up time is slower.
-You will learn at times on warmer days in the fall and spring it might ne best to turn the thermostat down two or three degrees instead of off.
-Using Outdoor reset will assist in maintaining a lower supply water temperature and will help with this problem.
+You will learn at times on warmer days in the fall and spring it might be best to turn the thermostat down two or three degrees instead of off.
+Using Outdoor reset will aid in keeping a lower supply water temperature and will help with this problem.
 As the outdoor temperature gets warmer the supply water temperature goes down.
 As the outdoor temperature cools off the supply water temperature goes up.

 I heard AWHP's do not work in colder temperatures.